hynek/structlog/README.md

 It has been successfully used in production at every scale since **2013**, while embracing cutting-edge technologies like *asyncio*, context variables, or type hints as they emerged.
 Its design proved influential enough to [help design](https://twitter.com/sirupsen/status/638330548361019392) structured logging [packages across ecosystems](https://github.com/sirupsen/logrus).

-Thanks to its highly flexible design, *you* choose whether you want *structlog* to take care of the **output** of your log entries or whether you prefer to **forward** them to an existing logging system like the standard library's `logging` module.
+Thanks to its flexible design, *you* choose whether you want *structlog* to take care of the **output** of your log entries or whether you prefer to **forward** them to an existing logging system like the standard library's `logging` module.

 The output format is just as flexible and *structlog* comes with support for JSON, [*logfmt*](https://brandur.org/logfmt), as well as pretty console output out-of-the-box: